casuljt/appsec-learning/SQL Injection/labs.md

 ### Root Cause

-User-controlled input was concatenated directly into the SQL query.
+The application concatenated user-controlled input directly into the SQL query.

 The application did not distinguish between:

 - SQL code
 - User data

-As a result, user input was interpreted as part of the SQL statement.
+As a result, the system interpreted user input as part of the SQL statement.

 ### What I Learned